Alfie51m/PronounsMC/README.md

 ---

-## Thanks for using PronounsPlugin
+## Thanks for using PronounsMC
-You can also find this plugin on [Modrinth](https://modrinth.com/plugin/pronounsplugin), [Paper Hangar](https://hangar.papermc.io/Alfie51m/PronounsPlugin), [SpigotMC](https://www.spigotmc.org/resources/pronounsplugin.122068/)
+You can also find this plugin on [Modrinth](https://modrinth.com/plugin/PronounsMC), [Paper Hangar](https://hangar.papermc.io/Alfie51m/PronounsMC), [SpigotMC](https://www.spigotmc.org/resources/PronounsMC.122068/)